irenetoo/Data-analysis-/README.md

 java, hadoop, apache spark (in future)

-for mobile users: my repositories are in y 'view code' section
+for mobile users: my repositories are in 'view code' section